kirovgrad/firmswiss/README.md

 # firmswiss

-A Swiss-army knife CLI tool to search through firmware filesystem directories for:
+A tool to search through firmware filesystem directories for:

 - Function origins
 - Hex byte patterns